 - Personal factors: What you know (eg. your password or PIN)

-To improve security, a third factor (the human factors: what you are), requiring biometrics (iris scan, thumb print scan) may also be added to your Internet banking platform, though this is not common.
+To improve security, a third factor (the human factors: what you are), requiring biometrics (iris scan, thumb print scan) may also be added to your platform, though this is not common.

-Banks sometimes offer limited Internet banking services with 1-factor authentication, requiring only your PIN.
+Banks sometimes offer limited Internet banking services with 1-factor authentication, requiring only your PIN or log-in password.
 If you are using 1-factor authentication on your Internet banking platform, you will not be able to do third party transfer of funds from your account to other accounts within and outside your bank.
 With 1-factor authentication, you can transfer money between your accounts within the same bank.
-This is the case with GTB Internet banking platform.
+This is the case with the GTBank platform.

 Your bank may also offer a security token, which will increase your security to 2-factors authentication.
 With your PIN and security token (2-factors), you will then be able to do third party transfers and change foreign currencies with your internet banking platform.
 With your security token, the GTB Internet Banking platform empowers you to do more transactions.